Global Expedition Program

 - Scholarships are available to students (ranging from $500 - $2000) through the Shasta College Foundation and McConnell Foundation.
 Once the scholarships are available, more information can be found at shastacollege.edu/fa

-STEP 1: You can email your application to email@example.com, bring it in person, or mail it in.
+STEP 1: When the application period is open, you can email your application to firstname.lastname@example.org, bring it in person, or mail it in.
 If you are choosing to mail it, please send it to:

 11555 Old Oregon Trail